9 Fixed Mindset VS Growth Mindset Real-World Examples

 My mindset about my skills and talents (or, lack thereof) was fixed.

-We’ve talked about fixed and growth mindsets before, but let’s do a quick recap.
-Stanford University researcher, Carol Dweck, argues that everyone has one of two mindsets: a growth mindset or a fixed mindset.
+We’ve discussed fixed and growth mindsets before, but let’s do a quick recap.
+Stanford University researcher Carol Dweck argues that everyone has one of two mindsets: a growth mindset or a fixed mindset.

-People who have a fixed mindset believe that their most valuable personal characteristics (such as their personality, talents, and skills) are largely set in stone and cannot be changed.
+People with a fixed mindset believe that their most valuable personal characteristics (such as personality, talents, and skills) are largely set in stone and cannot be changed.
 This limiting mindset leads to a constant need to protect their ego, avoid failure, and justify their sense of self.

-However, those with a growth mindset believe that they can develop any personal quality or ability by putting in the effort and being persistent.
-This mindset leads to a love for learning and a passion for personal development, in addition to a sense of confidence and resiliency when faced with challenges.
+However, those with a growth mindset believe they can develop any personal quality or ability by putting in the effort and being persistent.
+This mindset leads to a love for learning, a passion for personal development, and a sense of confidence and resiliency when faced with challenges.

-People with a growth mindset believe that they can cultivate their skills with time and practice, so they can often be found putting extra work in to achieve a higher rate of success.
+People with a growth mindset believe they can cultivate their skills with time and practice, so they can often be found putting extra work in to achieve a higher success rate.

-Which of these mindsets do you think is better to have if you want to hold yourself back in life?
-And which one do you think is more suitable for those who want to break out of the everyday norm and exceed even their own personal expectations?
+Which of these mindsets do you think is better if you want to hold yourself back in life?
+Which one do you think is more suitable for those who want to break out of the everyday norm and exceed even their expectations?

-In this article, we are going to look at how 9 scenarios would be viewed by someone with a growth mindset and by someone with a fixed mindset.
-By seeing these mindsets applied to these specific situations, you will quickly see the benefits of living with a growth mindset.
+In this article, we will examine nine scenarios viewed by someone with a growth mindset and by someone with a fixed mindset.
+By applying these mindsets to these specific situations, you will quickly see the benefits of living with a growth mindset.

 Before we proceed, if you prefer to watch instead of read, check out the video version of this article: